yandex-cloud/docs/en/data-streams/operations/aws-cli/send.md

+---
+title: "Tutorial on sending the data from {{ ydb-full-name }} to an AWS CLI stream"
+description: "In this tutorial, you'll learn how to send data from {{ ydb-full-name }} to an AWS CLI stream."
+---

-# Sending data to a stream in AWS CLI
+# Sending data to a stream in the AWS CLI

 {% include [trigger](../../../_includes/data-streams/trigger.md) %}